coreycaplan3/loopr-wallet-android-network/README.md

 ### Using the Etherscan and Ethplorer APIs

-Using the API is as simple as using [Retrofit](http://square.github.io/retrofit/), which has been orchestrated work with the respective APIs.
+Using the API is as simple as using [Retrofit](http://square.github.io/retrofit/), which has been orchestrated work to with the respective APIs.

 ```kotlin
 // Assume that [apiKey] was already set!!